votch18/webtour.js/README.md

 ## How does WebTour highlight works?

-Highlight works adding overlay to the page except for the highlighted element.
+WebTour highlight works by adding overlay to the page except for the highlighted element.
 It is basically an overlay with a hole showing the element that is highlighted.
 WebTour can highlight even on modals.

 ## Installation